Effective Change Management Models In 2024

 3. ADKAR Model

-The ADKAR model focuses on the individuals undergoing change, emphasising five key elements necessary for successful individual transitions:
+The ADKAR model focuses on the individual changing, emphasising five key elements necessary for successful individual transitions:

 - Awareness: Individuals must understand why change is happening and the need for change.

-- Desire: Individuals must have the motivation and desire to participate and support the change.
+- Desire: Individuals must be motivated to participate and support the change.

 - Knowledge: Individuals need the necessary knowledge and skills to implement the change.